Smrdgy/renpy-journey-keeper/README.md

 When you start the game, go to the load screen.
 You should see a black bar with buttons on the right side -- a sidepanel.
 If the sidepanel doesn't appear, check the [Troubleshooting](#troubleshooting) section for the "I can't find the panel" issue.

-The sidepanel is the only element added to your field of view.
+The sidepanel is the only element added to your field of view by default.
 From here, you can:
 - Select, edit, or create playthroughs.
-- View and manage created memories (*WIP*).
 - Quickly toggle autosaving for the active playthrough.
 - Manage active playthrough via specific actions, like:
   - Duplicate playthrough.